 - Setting and enforcing age-appropriate limits for them

-- Being familiar with their company, at school and in locality
+- Being familiar with their company, at school and in the locality

 - Seek professional help for medical concerns of children

-- Get parent counseling to address conflict situations with child
+- Get parent counselling to address conflict situations with the child

 Parents are responsible for not only a child’s needs, but they are also responsible for developing important life skills in them.
 Life skills such as patience, good behaviour, proper manners, punctuality and responsibility, discipline and other social skills.

-Parents must also teach their children about sharing, caring and make them independent by teaching them how to do chores and other work.
+Parents must also teach their children about sharing, caring and making them independent by teaching them how to do chores and other work.

-Developing sibling affection and easing the tensions of a joint family are also important.
+Developing sibling affection and easing the tensions of a joint family is also important.

 With so many demands and too much on the plate, the parents tend to feel stretched and spread too thin.
 This causes casual or, in some cases, frequent conflicts between parents and their children.

-The parent-child conflict is stressful and damaging for both, but more on the child, and it can be resolved with parent counseling from a licensed counsellor.
+The parent-child conflict is stressful and damaging for both, but more on the child, and it can be resolved with parent counselling from a licensed counsellor.

 - The child refuses to follow any instructions